 At this point, all that’s left is to go flying!

-A couple days from now, I’ll send you an email on flying approaches in X-Plane.
+A couple days from now, we’ll send you an email on flying approaches in X-Plane.
 If you’re a sim pilot only, you’ll get to experience the thrill (and challenge!) of the perfect touch-down.
 If you’re a real-world pilot, you’ll be able to tune up your stick-and-rudder skills before your next flight review.
-In any case, I think you’ll enjoy it!
+In any case, we think you’ll enjoy it!

 If you’d like more information on adding new stuff to X‑Plane (including custom scenery), check out the “Expanding X-Plane” section of the X‑Plane manual.